arvindhsundar/quartz/content/_index.md

 I'm Arvindh Sundar.

-I make and teach things that help founders launch & grow their [[Marketing Engines]].
+I'm a former CMO & 3x founder helping founders build powerful [[Marketing Engines]].

+I do this using my insights from my past experience in startups, growth & consulting.

+I make videos, sketchnotes and send a daily email with a single tip.

 Get in touch with me on [Twitter](https://twitter.com/arvindhsundar).

 ---

 Prior to my current work, I was the CMO of an edtech startup.
-In the past, I've started 3 companies, including a content marketing agency, a training outfit and a personal development academy.
+In the past, I've started 3 companies, including a content marketing agency (Grok Communications), a training outfit (The Way Of The Octopus) and a personal development academy (Blue Lotus Training).

 ---